-Adjacent to the town there are three main beaches where you can swim.
-Starting from the west, the first beach is Limanakia.
-It is located west of the city, next to the old mosque.
-The beach has coarse sand, rocky seabed in places, and shallow waters and is usually quiet.
-Of course, here you will find anything you desire since the city is nearby.
-Moreover, there is a channel in the middle of the beach, that stops in a small artificial salt lake.
+In proximity to the town, there are three primary beaches for swimming.
+Starting from the west, the first is Limanakia, situated west of the city next to the old mosque.
+The beach features coarse sand, patches of a rocky seabed, and shallow waters, offering a peaceful atmosphere.
+Given its closeness to the city, all necessities are readily available.
+Limanakia also hosts a channel in the middle of the beach that leads to a small man-made salt lake.

-After walking a few meters to the east, you will find the Fort of Kales, protecting the harbour of Ierapetra.
-Just next to it, there is the Beach of Apovathra, a sandy beach with shallow waters.
-It is very well organized and has many facilities for water sports and scuba diving.
-This is the most organized beach in the town.
+A short stroll eastward will bring you to the Fort of Kales, which guards the harbour of Ierapetra.
+Adjacent to it is Apovathra Beach, a sandy beach with shallow waters.
+This beach is well-equipped with numerous facilities for water sports and scuba diving, making it the most organized beach in the town.